ChrisCooperPLT/ui-test/README.md

 Using this base, the technical assignment is to create a cart page which will include:

-- a header, which includes the logo and a bag icon that has the total count
+- a header, which includes a logo and a bag icon that has the total count
 - a loading state view
 - an empty state view
 - the ability to increase/descrease/remove the qty of items in the bag (this functionality is provided by the hook)